Got a #Keybow from @Pimoroni over the holidays? This guide will help you set up lighting styles to make it look the part on your desk.

 "There's a nifty way to light and animate the LEDs on Keybow.
 You can create a PNG file with a coloured gradient or pattern, and it will be animated across the LEDs from the top of the image to the bottom.
 The width of the PNG determines how it's displayed."

-As this description lacks some of the specifics for the key mapping or animations and can be confusing, I feel this is a perfect opportunity to help out.
+I found this description confusing and lacking some of the specifics for the key mapping or animations, but this is a perfect opportunity to help out.

 Pimorono has created some genuinely brilliant products in their time.
 They also open-source many of their projects, allowing hobbyists to modify and alter them to their needs.
 So, rather than clicking the thumbs up button on the GitHub issue where better documentation is requested, let's help fix this issue and give back to the community.